absmach/magistrala-docs/docs/security.md

 ## Securing gRPC

-By default gRPC communication is not secure as Mainflux system is most often run in a private network behind the reverse proxy.
+By default gRPC communication is not secure as Magistrala system is most often run in a private network behind the reverse proxy.

 However, TLS can be activated and configured.